Mining Intelligence and News

 Prismatic deposits generally initiate at the Pine Point/Sulphur Point Formation facies transition and extend upwards through a dolomitized stratigraphic section, including upper sequences such as the Slave Point Formation.
 Abnormal prismatic deposits generally initiate within the lower stratigraphic sequences and extend upward.

-Tabular deposits are vertically restricted relative to Prismatic Deposits and are generally zinc-rich (Pb/Pb+Zn) <0.2 with local lead-enrichment.
-They are lower-grade relative to prismatic deposits due to less massive and sporadic sulphide development.
+Tabular deposits are lower-grade, relative to Prismatic deposits, due to less massive and sporadic sulphide development.
 Zinc and lead grades decrease outwards from the core of hydrothermal fluid pathways (channels) and distally from interpreted local ‘feeder’ structures.
+Tabular mineralization is shown to feed into areas of Prismatic development.

-A related type of mineralization is found at N204 where tabular-like mineralization occurs in a lower part of the barrier reef stratigraphy in a horizon named the “B-spongy horizon” (Cominco Ltd. terminology).
-Here, precipitation of fine-crystalline dolomite resulted in the preferred dissolution of macro fossil components resulting in the development of a distinct moldic porosity.
+3. N204-type Deposit - N204 mineralization consists of fine crystalline mineralization deposited within the porosity of strati-bound layers below the main sequence known as the B-spongy horizon where intense dissolution resulted in the development of a fine dolomite breccia.
+This type of deposit has to date only been identified at N204.
+A related type of mineralization is found at N204 where Tabular-like mineralization occurs in a lower part of the barrier reef stratigraphy, in a horizon named the “B-spongy horizon” (Cominco Ltd. terminology).
+Here, precipitation of fine-crystalline dolomite resulted in the preferred dissolution of macro fossil components, resulting in the development of a distinct moldic porosity.
 Mineralization at the N204 deposit is wholly confined to this dissolution horizon.

 Mineralization